ibm-hyper-protect/zos-vpc-custom-image-builder/README.md

 4. Clone this repo to your local machine
 5. Run `terraform init` from within this repo's directory

+NOTE: If you are using [Hyper Protect Crypto Services](https://www.ibm.com/cloud/hyper-protect-crypto) to encrypt the VPC Block storage volumes, please set up a Service-Service authorization in IAM  between Hyper Protect Crypto Services and VPC Block Storage prior to moving ahead.

 ## Running the data mover

 1. Use Wazi Image Builder to upload your z/OS image to IBM Cloud Object Store (COS)